 - Caramel corn should be avoided.
 While caramel itself may not be toxic to dogs, the sugar content could cause issues for their health and may be particularly dangerous to diabetic dogs.

 - Cheesy popcorn should be avoided as well.
-The higher levels of fat and sodium could cause digestion problems with even just a few handfuls.
+The higher levels of fat and sodium could cause digestive problems for your dog with even just a few handfuls.

 How much is too much popcorn for my dog?